ranaroussi/qtpylib/README.rst

 Quickstart
 ==========

-There are 5 main components to QTPy-Lib:
+There are 5 main components to QTPyLib:

 1. ``Blotter`` - handles market data retreival and processing.
 2. ``Broker`` - sends and proccess orders/positions (abstracted layer).